LOCTITE 3128

 Product Description

 LOCTITE 3128 is a one part, heat curable epoxy designed to cure at low temperature and gives excellent adhesion on a wide range of materials in considerably short time.
-Typical applications include Memory cards, CCD/CMOS Assemblies and Lid/Cap attach for optical sensors and 3d sensing modules.
+Typical applications include Memory cards, CCD/CMOS Assemblies and Lid/Cap attach for automotive optical sensors and 3d sensing modules.

 LOCTITE 3128 can be successfully used as an Edgebond underfill, particularly suited where low curing temperatures are required for heat sensitive components.
 This low halogen, high viscosity, heat curable epoxy has a good adhesion to a variety of surfaces and a whopping 3 weeks of pot life.